 The Government launched the review by releasing a consultation paper called Ensuring the Effectiveness of the Registered Disability Savings Plan, which discussed and requested input on various issues crucial to the success of the RDSP, such as establishing plans, accessing savings, plan termination, the administration of the RDSP program and issues of legal representation.
 Additionally, a series of workshops was held with key stakeholders that focused on policy options to address these issues.
 The consultation paper and overall review process provided an open opportunity for individuals, families and organizations to comment on these concerns and suggest ideas for improvement.

-PLAN has been heavily involved in the practical functioning of the RDSP from its early days of development to the plan’s implementation.
-Over the last two years, PLAN has compiled and reviewed RDSP questions and comments from thousands of families across the country.
-To draft a formal response to the Federal Review, we looked at feedback from the over-2,100 that attended a PLAN Financial Literacy and RDSP information session, comments on blog entries, callers into the organization, and the responses of two recent surveys posted on rdsp.com: “3-Year RDSP Review” and “Why Not”.
+PLAN has been heavily involved in the practical functioning of the RDSP from its early days of development and the plan’s implementation to its ongoing feedback and review.
+From 2009 on, PLAN began compiling and reviewing RDSP questions and comments from thousands of families across the country.
+To draft our formal response to the Federal Review, we looked at responses from the over-2,100 that attended a PLAN Financial Literacy and RDSP information session, comments on blog entries, callers into the organization, and the responses of two recent surveys posted on rdsp.com: “3-Year RDSP Review” and “Why Not”.
 By listening closely to families, PLAN was able to provide the federal government with thoughtful and innovative possible solutions on how many people across the country envision an improved RDSP.

 After their review was closed, Finance Canada spent a few months making their decisions, which were announced in the March 2012 Federal Budget.